 This is the biggest misnomer of all!
 All businesses have unforeseen opportunities or expenses requiring a quick cash injection.
 That is why it is so important to have funding partners who hold your best interests at heart and who can carefully guide and advise you once funding has been issued.

 At Merchant Capital, we can help change how you think about business.
 We guide you on how to effectively manage your cash flow and ensure that when you need that capital boost, it’s used to effectively take advantage of opportunities without putting pressure on the rest of your business.
-In our dealings with thousands of South African entrepreneurs, we have deduced that the best use of a merchant cash advance is for projects that enhance business activities rather than simply plugging holes.
+In our dealings with thousands of South African entrepreneurs, we have deduced that a merchant cash advance is best for projects that enhance business activities rather than simply plugging holes.
 So for small business finance options, contact Merchant Capital for a funding solution that can truly advance your business and help you grow.